 a.
 Two letters of recommendation: Two letters, preferably from faculty who can address your academic and intellectual abilities.
 Letters from employers are also desirable, especially from applicants who received their undergraduate degree three years prior.
 Online evaluations will also be accepted through LSAC.

 b.
-Transcripts: Transcripts are needed from all colleges, graduate, professional or technical schools you have attended, either as a matriculant or non-matriculant.
+Transcripts: Transcripts are needed from all colleges, graduate, professional or technical schools you have attended, either as a matriculated or non-matriculated (non-degree seeing) student.
 NOTE: If admitted, official transcripts from all educational institutions must be submitted prior to matriculating in August at Albany Law School.

 Additional attachments: Applicants may submit brief, electronic attachments to this application to explain any LSAT score discrepancies, gaps in education or work history, or other information not disclosed elsewhere in the application that may be of assistance to the admissions committee during the admissions application file review process.
 Books, writing samples, photos, videos, will not be included in the committee review of your file and will be returned to you.